truchas/truchas/src/2d-truchas/flow/nonisothermal-ns-plan.md

 ## Ownership and time-step structure

-`material_composition` remains simulation-wide, authoritative state.
+`material_distribution` remains simulation-wide, authoritative state.
 Flow uses a reduced view consisting of its individual mobile liquid materials, an optional VOID component, and one derived SOLID component.
-A flow material transport component owns only the mapping, scratch/trial storage, and material-resolved flux volumes; it does not own an independent composition.
+A flow material transport component owns only the mapping, scratch/trial storage, and material-resolved flux volumes; it does not own an independent distribution.

 The coupled solver owns the attempted-step sequence.
 Given the committed time `t_n` and requested endpoint `t_np1`, it derives